ulfschneider/somap/README.md

 from inside the working directory.

 The working directory contains a `pre-commit.sh` script.
-When you create a symbol link to the git pre commit hook via
+When you create a symbol link to the git pre-commit hook via

     ln -s ../../pre-commit.sh .git/hooks/pre-commit